Fix Guide

 Deny from all

-Method 2: Block Access via Nginx
+Block Access with Nginx

 location ~* /debug\.log$ {